TomPace101/nanopore_diffusion/old_notes.md

 _TODO_ see note in output_eff.fluxfield
 "change this to store the flux in a specified attribute, use another function to save to VTK file"

-_TODO_ rename paramgen to genparams everywhere
-Not just directory and filenames, but in the code itself.

 _TODO_ use output_eff effective_D in place of effective_diffusion in all locations.
 See log 2018-07-10 for more information.